 Napa Valley in Spring

-Forget that artificial "first day of spring" that shows up on your calendar in March.
-In Wine Country, the season starts in February - and by my definition, it lasts through May.
+Forget that "first day of spring" that shows up on your calendar in March.
+In Wine Country, the season starts in February and lasts through May.

 Weather can be variable this time of year.
 In a wet year, you might get rained on.
 Don't let that worry you, though: most tasting experiences are indoors.

 In the spring, new shoots break out of the dormant vines.
 They can grow as fast as 1.5 inches in a single day.
 If you get close to the vines, you'll also see tiny clusters of grapes starting to form.
 The date when they first appear is called "bud break, " and it gives the first hint of when the grapes will be ready to harvest.

 Mustard plants growing between the grapevines starts blooming in spring.
 In a good year, it's a spectacular sight, with yellow carpets of blossoms everywhere.
 In other years, it's more like a dusting of yellow.